 BABESIOSIS.
 A vector-borne disease of humans and animals caused by protozoa of the Babesidae family, it is considered a rare disease.
-More than 100 species of the pathogen are known, the most commonly caused by B.divergens, B.microti, B.rodhaini, other species are specific to animals (cattle, dogs, sheep, deer), and are found on all continents except Antarctica.
+More than 100 species of the pathogen are known, the most commonly infecting species are B.divergens, B.microti, B.rodhaini, while other species are specific to animals (cattle, dogs, sheep, deer) and are found on all continents except Antarctica.
 Babesia are small protozoa that parasitise red blood cells.
-Unlike malarial plasmodium, babesiae do not form pigment, they do not have erythrocytic schizogonia and do not form gametocytes; they are located inside the affected erythrocytes in the centre or periphery of the cells.
-When stained by Gram stain, they look like thin rings with a diameter of 2-3 μm or pear-shaped formations with a diameter of 4-5 μm.
+Unlike malarial plasmodium, babesiae do not form pigment, they do not have erythrocytic schizogony and do not form gametocytes; they are located inside the affected erythrocytes in the centre or periphery of the cells.
+When stained by Gram stain, they look like thin rings with a diameter of 2-3 $\mu$ m or pear-shaped formations with a diameter of 4-5 $\mu$ m.
 Infection occurs through animal bites by ticks of the genera Dermacentor, Rhipicephalus, Hyalomma.
 Small rodents are an intermediate reservoir.
-Human infection occurs when an infected tick bites or is bitten by a diseased animal, as well as during upright childbirth, and when infected blood is transfused.
+Human infection occurs through the bite of an infected tick or from a diseased animal, as well as during vertically delivered babies, and through transfusion of infected blood.
 Tourists, livestock workers, and shepherds get sick during the period of tick activity (spring-summer and summer-autumn seasons).
 The disease usually develops against the background of immunodeficiency (diabetes mellitus, post-splenectomy condition, AIDS patients, cancer patients, long-term use of corticosteroids).
 In people with a normally functioning immune system, the disease is asymptomatic, despite the presence of parasitemia, which reaches 1-2%.